ymontmarin/adamsrt/README.md

 cd adamsrt
 python training.py --optimizer=adamsrt --model=resnet18 --dataloader=cifar100
 ```
-Logs will gives you the train and valid accuracy during the training as well as the test accuracy at the end of the training.
+Logs will give you the train and valid accuracy during the training as well as the test accuracy at the end of the training.

 Options are :
 ```python